 - Options are similarly priced. ($550-$1,150 for Tomorrow Sleep, $495-$995 for GhostBed)

 - Both companies offer 100-night trials.
 (Ghostbed’s is technically 101 nights.)

-- Ghostbed is slightly thicker at 11 inches to Tomorrow Sleep’s 10 inches.
+- Ghostbed is slightly thicker at 11 inches compared to Tomorrow Sleep’s 10 inches.

-- Ghostbed is all foam while Tomorrow Sleep incorporates coils.
+- Ghostbed is all foam while Tomorrow Sleep incorporates coils in the support layer.

 - GhostBed is more bouncy and elastic.

-- GhostBed is firmer and has less give, so you sink into it less.
+- GhostBed is firmer and has less give, so people will sink into it less.